farfromsouls/TypinGame/README.md

-Данный проект был реализован при поддержке отключения света в моём районе.

-### ВАЖНО:
+### IMPORTANT:

- - Загружайте свой список слов в words.txt (разделитель - пробел и \n)
+- Upload your word list to words.txt (separators are space and \n)

- - Для запуска используйте start.bat
+- Use start.bat to launch

- - Перед запуском убедитесь, что ваш python интерпритатор указан в PATH.

- - При ошибках в вызове интерпритатора python, измените в последней строке start.bat "python" на ваш текущий интерпритатор (с полным путем)
+- Before starting, make sure your Python interpreter is added to PATH

+- If you encounter Python interpreter errors, change "python" in the last line of start.bat to your current interpreter (with full path)